-Romantic restaurants in Manchester that are perfect for Valentine’s Day 2022
+Romantic bars and restaurants in Manchester that are perfect for Valentine’s Day 2023

 With Valentine’s Day in Manchester fast approaching, the city’s restaurants and bars are gearing up to welcome couples wanting to celebrate the day.

 With so many great restaurants in Manchester, if you’re looking to take your other half out to eat you are quite literally spoilt for choice.

 For those lost in a sea of menus and wondering where to book, we thought we’d help make things a little bit easier by recommending some of our favourite romantic restaurants and a few other popular date night spots to help get you started.